-Cats become clingy and very attached when they feel threatened and alone.
-This attachment is basically evidence that they care and love your presence when you around them.
-Often after returning from a holiday or vacation the separation causes them to get attached to you as a way to prevent you from leaving again.
+Often after returning from a holiday or vacation, the separation causes them to get attached to you as a way to seek refuge and prevent you from leaving again.

 - Being alone at night any shadow or noise can cause panic and fear.